-- It’s the standard for Live TV and sports.
+- It’s standard for Live TV and sports

 - 60fps, 120fps, and 240fps are all high frame rates used for slo-mo.

-- Typically, video is recorded in 60fps and then slowed down to 24fps or 30fps in post production to create that smooth slow motion effect.
+- Typically, video is recorded at a higher frame rate and then slowed down to 24fps or 30fps in post-production to create that smooth slow-motion effect.

 Yes!
 The human eye can react to visual signals in less than one millisecond, or translate that to a frame rate of 1,000 fps.
 But, when it comes to the screens that we use to view video, most LCD screens only have a refresh rate of 60 hertz (hz).
 This means, even if we were viewing something at 1,000fps, it would essentially only deliver 60fps to our eyes.

-Frame rate is usually a setting that has to be adjusted in the main menu of your camera.
-It’s not found on a jog-wheel — like aperture or shutter speed.
-On most cameras, frame rate can be found in one of the first couple menu pages.
-Once you locate the menu page, you’ll see two options for each frame rate, IPB, and ALL-I. IPB means more compression and a smaller overall file size, and ALL-I means less compression and a higher file size.
+On most DSLR cameras, the frame rate can be found in one of the first couple of menu pages.
+Once you locate the menu page, you’ll see two options for each frame rate, IPB, and ALL-I. IPB means more compression and smaller overall file size, and ALL-I means less compression and a higher file size.